lana-20/performance-testing/README.md

 ## Load testing

-Load Testing is primarily concerned with assessing the current performance of your system in terms of concurrent users or requests per second.
+Load Testing is primarily concerned with assessing the current __system performance in terms of concurrent users or requests per second__.

 When you want to understand if your system is meeting the performance goals, this is the type of test you'll run.
 <img width="800" alt="Screenshot 2023-01-17 at 12 14 18 PM" src="https://user-images.githubusercontent.com/70295997/213002223-6b982cab-b35e-4a3c-a62b-15d3627fbbd3.png">